-- 1. The U.S. infrastructure meets the recyclability targets of the EU Directive. - 2.
-Existing local, state, and federal regulations are approximately equivalent to the EU dismantler requirements applicable to ELV treatment.
+- The U.S. infrastructure meets the recyclability targets of the EU Directive.
+Automotive Recyclers Association (ARA) members, in general, are likely to come very close to meeting many of the EU standards. - Existing local, state, and federal regulations are approximately equivalent to the EU dismantler requirements applicable to ELV treatment.
 Additional laws are not necessary.
-Enforcement would improve compliance but probably only marginally improve recycling.

-- 3. Significant improvements in recyclability are likely to come from increased glass or plastics recycling. - 4.
-The Automotive Recycling Association (ARA) CAR-certified (CAR = Certified Automotive Recyclers Program) facilities handle higher volumes, pretreatment, and dismantling in an environmentally reasonable fashion. - 5.
-ARA members, in general, are likely to come very close to meeting many of the EU standards. - 6.
-More information is required about the operation of the scrap vehicle processors and their levels of performance.
+Enforcement would improve compliance, but probably only marginally improve recycling. - Significant improvements in recyclability are likely to come from increased glass or plastics recycling. - ARA CAR-certified (CAR: Certified Automotive Recyclers Program) facilities handle higher volumes, pretreatment, and dismantling in an environmentally reasonable fashion. - More information is required about the operation of the scrap vehicle processors and their levels of performance.

 A strategy that may have a major impact on dismantling is "design for recycling."
-For example, if instrument panels can be made so that they are easy to remove, the panels will yield about 25 pounds of plastics available for potential recycling (Mark 2001).
-The economics of the process will still depend on other costs, including those for storage and transport.
-If the instrument panel can be built by using a single plastic material (such as polypropylene), then polypropylene will be less expensive to separate and recover.
+For example, if instrument panels can be made so that they are easy to remove, the panels would yield about 25 lb of plastics available for potential recycling (Mark 2001).
+The economics of the process would still depend on other costs, including those for storage and transport.
+If the instrument panel could be built by using a single plastic material (such as polypropylene), then polypropylene would be less expensive to separate and recover.